Literacy Chicago

 Serving Adults Since 1968

-Since 1968, Literacy Chicago has helped adults across Chicago gain the skills they need to move forward in their lives.
+Since 1968, Literacy Chicago has helped adults across Chicago gain the skills they need to advance in their lives.

 Like the city itself, we continue to grow and adapt to meet the changing needs of our community.